 So if you’re a first-time home buyer, what should be on your HVAC checklist?
 Let’s take a look at some of the most important things you’ll want to know about the HVAC system.

-What Should Be on Your HVAC Checklist?
+What Should I Have on My HVAC Checklist?

 Unless you’re already familiar with HVAC systems, you may not know what to look for.
 Luckily, there are a few pieces of information that can provide insight into the overall condition the HVAC system is in.